Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Approved routes and transport companies

-The following routes and transport companies may be used to bring pet dogs, cats and ferrets into the UK.
-On some air routes, registered assistance dogs may travel in the cabin.
+The following routes and transport companies may be used to bring pet dogs, cats and ferrets into Great Britain.
+Different rules are in place for recognised assistance dogs.
 Other dogs, cats and ferrets will travel as cargo.

 Routes may change and new ones may be added.
 Some routes may be irregular and some may only operate during certain times of the year.

-Once you have chosen a route, contact the transport company to make sure they are willing to transport your pet to the UK before making a booking.
-You should check all your proposed travel arrangements with the transport company, including how they will transport your pet before booking your trip to the UK as they may have their own additional conditions of travel.
-These conditions may include a health declaration for your pet.
+Once you have chosen a route, contact the transport company to make sure they are willing to transport your pet before making a booking.
+You should check all your proposed travel arrangements with the transport company, including how they will transport your pet before booking your trip as they may have their own additional conditions of travel.

 Charter routes by air (other air routes)

 Note that for these routes the aircraft must be booked for travel.
-The listed air companies operate into the UK from various airports overseas.
+The listed air companies operate from various airports overseas.
 Contact the air company direct if you wish to use one to bring your pet into the UK.

 Fitness for travel